 While out in public, you will encounter all types of dogs.
 Some will be friendly, and some can be aggressive, but you also have the case where a dog is nervous around strangers.
 There are dogs that like their owners and get scared of other people and other dogs.
 Dogs that have been mistreated in the past can often mistrust intruders.
 This mistrust can make the dog cower when others come around, making them much harder for the owner to walk.
 Many owners may have to pick up their frightened dogs in order to keep moving and comfort them.

 There is also the case that the frightened dog may bite your dog or even you if you get too close.
 Dogs who feel trapped can and will lash out at whoever they feel is trapping them.
 It is a natural response that can have some very damaging results.
 Keep your distance when approaching a dog that seems nervous for the safety of yourself, the nervous dog, and your dog.

 When to Keep Your Dog on a Lead

-There are many distractions while out in public that may take your dog’s attention away from the task at hand.
+Many distractions while out in public may take your dog’s attention away from the task at hand.
 The lure of another dog can be tempting for many, and there is also the case where your dog may pick up a scent and want to find out what that amazing smell is.
 If your dog can come back to you simply by you calling them, you can allow your dog to remain off of a leash, but if you have trouble getting your dog to listen to your commands, you need to keep him on a leash at all times.

-All of these rules are here for the protection of you and your dog.
+All of these rules are here to protect you and your dog.
 You may have a very friendly dog, but that does not mean that other dogs and owners are so inviting.
 Some owners like their dog and their dog alone and may also have small children who can easily be frightened by dogs.
 You want everyone to be safe while you are out on your walks with your dog, and you desire that your walks with your dog are special.
 They will be great as long as you abide by these rules and keep your dog at a distance from other dogs.